Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 Traditional Cretan Dakos Salad is more like a Greek Bruschetta than a salad.

-Come to think of it, many Greek appetizer recipes are called “salads,” but don’t resemble what I think of as a salad.
-I’ve accepted that in Greek cuisine, a salad can take many different forms.
+Why is it called a Dakos Salad?
+It’s the Greek way.
+Many Greek appetizer recipes are called “salads” but don’t resemble what I think of as a salad.
+I’ve accepted that in Greek cuisine, a salad can take many different forms (as do pies.)

 That being said, at the end of this Dakos recipe, I will tell you how to turn a traditional Dakos into something that is more like a typical salad.
 It may well become your new favorite salad!